Fastly

 SDK initialization takes two arguments:

-• Your statsig secret key.
+- Your statsig secret key.
 This is available from the Project Settings page in the Statsig Console.
 This is used to authenticate your requests to the statsig backend.
-In this example, we've configured it as an environment variable
+In this example, we have hardcoded it for simplicity.
+In production environments, please protect your Statsig server key.
+Refer to this Fastly documentation for using environment variables in the Compute Platform.

-• An options object.
-We are using the dataAdapter property to hook up the Fastly KV store to the SDK.
+property to hook up the Fastly KV store to the SDK.
+We're also disabling the ID list sync to speed up initialization

 3. Checking a Gate